How to Train a Dog to Be Balanced

 Whisker Fatigue, Is Your Cat Suffering?

 I feel as though I am pretty knowledgeable regarding cats.
-I’ve owned cats all my life and up until recently had never heard of Whisker Fatigue.
+I’ve owned cats all my life whisker fatigue and your catand up until recently had never heard of Whisker Fatigue.
 I’ve always known that a cat’s whiskers are sensitive and help them determine if they can fit through or in something (whiskers are usually about as long as a cat is wide).
 But in researching the topic of Whisker Fatigue I learned some new things as well.

 Most people know that a cat’s whiskers are thicker, longer hairs but did you know [Read more…]